Loop group methods for the non-abelian Hodge correspondence on a 4-punctured sphere

 We have thus fixed the initial conditions of $\eta_t$ depending on a pair $(u, v) \in \C^2\setminus\{ (0,0)\}$ which parametrizes the space of all eligible non-vanishing $\lambda$-residues of the $\eta_t$.
-This gives a 4-fold covering of the open stratum of the moduli space of parabolic Higgs fields.
-In fact, the symmetries \eqref{symmetry-fix4} uniquely determine the potentials \eqref{symmetry-fix1-4} up to conjugation with $C$ and $D$ for $t>0$, see also \cite[Lemma 17]{HH3}. \begin{convention} In the following, we slightly abuse the notation and neglect the $\mathbb Z_2\times \mathbb Z_2$ issue when referring to completion of the nilpotent orbit as the moduli space of parabolic Higgs fields.
-This 4-fold covering can be identified with the space of parabolic Higgs fields on the 1-punctured torus (with parabolic weight $\tfrac{1}{2}-2t).$ We will also ignore the complex line of stable parabolic Higgs fields with underlying holomorphic structure $\mathcal O(-1)\oplus\mathcal O(1)$ at $t=0$, since the $t\to0$ limit of corresponding representations are far away from the identity. \end{convention}
+This gives a 8-fold covering of the open subset $\mathcal U$ of the parabolic Higgs bundle moduli space specified by a trivial underlying holomorphic bundle.
+In fact, $(u,v)$ uniquely determines the nilpotent residue $R_1$ of the Higgs field at $p_1$ up to sign, and by Lemma \ref{41cov}, $R_1$ determines the gauge class of the Higgs pair uniquely up to the $\Z_2\times\Z_2$ action generated by conjugation with $C$ and $D.$ \begin{convention} In the following, we slightly abuse notation and neglect the $\mathbb Z_2\times \mathbb Z_2$ action when referring to completion of the nilpotent orbit $\{R_1\in\mathfrak{sl}(2,\C)\mid \det(R_1)=0\}$ as the moduli space of parabolic Higgs fields.
+This 4-fold covering can actually be identified with an open dense subset of the space of parabolic Higgs fields on the 1-punctured torus with parabolic weight $\tfrac{1}{2}-2t.$

-\begin{remark} When considering \eqref{etatttinfront} for $t>0$ we have to rephrase the second condition in \eqref{initialproblem} encoding the reality condition at $t=0$.
-We require only that $\eta_t^*$ and $\eta_t$ lie in the same gauge class.
-Moreover we fix the $\lambda$-residue of $\eta_t$ at $\lambda =0$ for all t.
-This corresponds to constructing families of flat connections that descent to real holomorphic sections of $\mathcal M_{DH}(t)$ with prescribed Higgs pair at $\lambda= 0$.
-Due to this choice of initial conditions, the constructed family of flat connection is gauge equivalent to the associated family of flat connections $\nabla^{\lambda}$ of an equivariant harmonic map into hyperbolic 3-space, i.e., a twistor line. \end{remark}
+We will also ignore the complex line of stable parabolic Higgs fields with underlying holomorphic structure $\mathcal O(-1)\oplus\mathcal O(1)$ at $t=0$, since the $t\to0$ limit of the corresponding representations is not the trivial representation. \end{convention}

-The moduli space of $\mathrm{SL}(2,\C)$-Fuchsian systems with prescribed local monodromies over the 4-puncture sphere as well as the space of associated strongly parabolic Higgs fields with fixed weights are both complex 2-dimensional.
-For the potentials $\eta_t$, the underlying holomorphic bundle is trivial, and the weight $t$ is fixed at every puncture.
-Hence, the parabolic structure is entirely determined by the eigenlines of the residues.
+\begin{remark} When considering Ansatz \eqref{etatttinfront} for $t>0$ we have to rephrase the second condition in \eqref{initialproblem} which encodes the reality condition at $t=0$.
+Instead to ensure \eqref{eq:realityconditionpara} we have to require that $\eta_t^*$ and $\eta_t$ lie in the same gauge class.
+By Lemma \ref{lem:sufsec} this corresponds to constructing families of flat connections that descend to real holomorphic sections of $\mathcal M_{DH}(\C P^1,p_1+\dots+p_4,t)$ for prescribed strongly parabolic Higgs field at $\lambda= 0$ by varying parabolic weight $t$. \end{remark}